Tokariew/hb_downloader/README.md

 This structure helps with importing ebooks into calibre, so each ebook will be in separate folder with multiple available formats.

 ## Requiments
-Python in version 3.6 of higher, accesible in command line
+Python in version 3.x or higher, accessible in command line

 Script require few additional non-standard packages.
 Install them with